 12:8 And they shall eat the flesh in that night, roast with fire, and unleavened bread; and with bitter herbs they shall eat it.
-The meat of the lamb was prepared to eat: roasted over a fire, served with unleavened bread (made without yeast; being thin and flat), and bitter herbs.
+The meat of the lamb was prepared to eat: roasted over a fire, served with unleavened bread (made without yeast; being thin and flat), and with bitter herbs.

-- 2Roasted with fire was symbolic of the suffering of the Lord and the wrath of God as fire.
-This was a type of victory over their battles. - Unleavened bread was to be eaten because leaven is symbolic of sin.
-It was to remind them to not allow sin to enter their lives.
-They also didn't have time for the yeast to rise in the bread. - The bitter herbs were to remind them of the bitterness of their hard stay in Egypt as slaves; that everything wasn't pleasant and nice.
-But, the meat tasted better because of the bitter herbs.
+- "Roasted with fire" was symbolic of the suffering of the Lord, and the wrath of God as fire.
+This was a type of victory over their battles. - "Unleavened bread" was to be eaten.
+It symbolized having no sin, reminding them to not allow sin to enter their lives, for leaven symbolized sin.
+It also meant that they didn't have time for the yeast to rise in the bread. - The "bitter herbs" were to remind them of the bitterness of their hard stay in Egypt as slaves; that everything wasn't pleasant and nice.
+But, the meat would taste better with the bitter herbs.

 12:9 Eat not of it raw, nor sodden at all with water, but roast with fire; his head with his legs, and with the purtenance thereof.
-It had to be cooked quickly; not eaten raw, and not to be boiled in water, but the entirety (whole) of it was to be roasted over the fire including the head, its legs, and inner parts.
-3So much of this symbolizes the necessity of the body of Christ being kept intact with no broken bones.
+It had to be cooked quickly; but not eaten raw, and not to be boiled in water, but the entirety (whole) of it was to be roasted over the fire including the head, its legs, and inner parts.
+So much of this symbolizes the necessity of the body of Christ being kept intact with no broken bones.

 12:10 And ye shall let nothing of it remain until the morning; and that which remaineth of it until the morning ye shall burn with fire.
-The Israelites were not to save any portion of the meal for the morning.
+The Israelites were not to save any portion of the meal for the next morning.
 Any portion that was left and not eaten was to be consumed by fire.
 None of the sacrificial body of the lamb or any portion of the meal was to be left.
-This was abolishing any of the sacred meal the Israelites had made holy unto God and the Egyptians could not take any and use it for themselves.
+This was abolishing any of the sacred meal the Israelites had made holy unto God, for the Egyptians could not take any and use it for themselves.
 Nothing was to be left as a remembrance of their lives there.
 Those who partook in this sacrifice would share in the New Covenant; however, the Egyptians could not.
 The Passover meal commemorated God's deliverance of Israel from Egypt.
 This was the beginning of their preparation for their dependence upon God.

-12:11 And thus shall ye eat it; with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste: it is the Lord's passover.
-The lamb should be eaten in haste with their loins girded, their shoes on their feet and staff in their hand, ready!
-God was saying, "Get Ready to Come Out!"
-He will give strength to march with their loins girded (with their belt around their waist) dressed for the journey.
-Because they were to eat of the lamb, which symbolized the Lamb of God, they were to "Get Ready to Cut Away from their past!"
-The lamb would give them strength.
-Get Ready!
-Fill up!
-Eat all night long!
-Put some shoes on your feet!
+12:11 And thus shall ye eat it; with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste: It is the Lord's passover.
+The lamb should be eaten in haste with their loins girded, their shoes on their feet, and staff in their hand in readiness!
+God was saying, "Get Ready to Come Out!
+Get Ready to Cut Away from their past!"
+Because they were to fill up and eat of the lamb all night long, the lamb would give them the strength needed.
+He will strengthen them to march with their loins girded (with their belt around their waist) dressed for the journey.
+God was saying, put some shoes on your feet!
 Put that staff in your hand, "I'm going to lead you out of the land of Egypt through the power of the lamb that is within you!"
 How awesome is this?
 This is the Lord's Passover!
 Everything will be done quickly and with haste.
 But they're coming out!

 IV.
-THE PASSOVER'S SIGNIFICANCE Exodus 12:12-14
+THE INSTITUTION OF THE PASSOVER FEAST EXODUS 12-14